mstksg/inCode/copy/entries/control-intro.md

 The Hamster Hole Grows Deeper
 -----------------------------

-Are these the last of our problems?
-If you noticed one trend in this post, it's that as soon as we conquer one problem ... many others pop up.
+Are these the last of our problems standing in the way of a fully automated control system?
+Well, if you've noticed one trend in this post, it might be that as soon as we conquer one problem ... many others inevitably pop up.
 Any simple solution to these that you can think of now will have its own share of issues and problems.

-One day we will finally reach the end of the line and arrive at what is today known as the canonical "best" compromise --- the system that deals with all of the problems mentioned here, and all of the problems that come up with the naive solutions of the ones we face now.
+However, believe it or not, one day we will finally reach one satisfactory end of this line and arrive at what is today known as the canonical "best" compromise --- the system that deals with all of the problems mentioned here, and all of the problems that come up with the naive solutions of the ones we face now.
 The best we got.
+Not perfect --- and not the best for many specific system --- but the best overall, general, one-size-fits-all scheme.

 I'm saying this to prevent you from being weary.
 We may have come a long way, but fear not --- there is an end to this hamster hole.